-Speaking to The Guardian in 2014, Ahn said: “There are 1.2 billion people learning a foreign language and two thirds of those people are learning English so they can get a better job and earn more.
+Speaking to The Guardian in 2014, von Ahn said: “There are 1.2 billion people learning a foreign language and two thirds of those people are learning English so they can get a better job and earn more.
 The problem is that they don’t have equity and most language courses cost a lot of money.”

 Instead of building a classroom-style product in an app, Duolingo took cues from the world of gaming to enhance the experience and keep users engaged.
-Users can compete against friends and random people by completing courses, and receive rewards for streaks.
+Users can compete against friends and random people by completing courses and receive rewards for streaks.

 Duolingo also separated itself from other language learning services by using data to its advantage.
 It regularly runs tests to find an optimal way to design a course, testing users on how quickly they learn part of the language and changing the formula to smooth the learning curve.

 In the past few years, Duolingo has embedded artificial intelligence into the app, to analyze mistakes and slightly alter the course to fit user requirements.
-It also aims to use the AI to “humanise” the experience, although its bot feature has recently been phased out, after failing to garner much attention.

 As Duolingo started to grow, users asked for more obscure and fictional languages to be added.
-Ahn used his experience as one of the pioneers of crowdsourcing to launch Incubators, which pull together linguists, native speakers and book readers to design a fully optimized course.
+Von Ahn used his experience as one of the pioneers of crowdsourcing to launch Incubators, which pull together linguists, native speakers and book readers to design a fully optimized course.

 These incubators are responsible for several courses Duolingo now offers, including Welsh, Catalan, Latin and fictional languages from Star Trek and George R. R. Martin’s A Song of Ice and Fire.

 As part of Ahn’s commitment to Duolingo being more than a game, it offers English language certification for $20, much lower than the $250 it can cost in India, China and other countries.
 Users are able to take the test on Duolingo and results are sent back in 48 hours.
 In 2021, the company added more B1 and B2 level content, and plans to make courses even more in-depth with podcasts, freeform writing and audio lessons.

-|Date launched||19 June 2012|
+|Launch date||19 June 2012|

 |People||Luis von Ahn (CEO), Severin Hacker (CTO)|